Amare-S/web-sprint-challenge-applied-javascript/README.md

 #### Launching the App

-- [ ] Navigate to the root of the project with your command line.
+- [ ] Navigate to the r oot of the project with your command line.
 - [ ] Run `npm install` to download the dependencies listed in the `package.json` file.
 - [ ] Run `npm start` to compile the project and serve it.
 - [ ] Navigate Chrome to the URL indicated in the output of the `npm start` command.